lostintangent/gistpad/README.md

 ### TypeScript

-If you'd prefer to write TypeScript instead of JavaScript, simply rename the `script.js` file to `index.ts` (or `index.tsx`) within a playground, and the code will be transparently compiled for you as you write it.
-If you'd like to always use TypeScript, then set the `GistPad: Playground Script Language` setting to `typescript` (or `typescriptreact`), and all new playgrounds will include an `index.ts` file by default.
+If you'd prefer to write [TypeScript](https://www.typescriptlang.org/) instead of JavaScript, simply rename the `script.js` file to `index.ts` (or `index.tsx`) within a playground, and the code will be transparently compiled for you as you write it.
+If you'd like to always use TypeScript, then set the `GistPad > Playground: Script Language` setting to `typescript` (or `typescriptreact`), and all new playgrounds will include an `index.ts` file by default.

+### SCSS

+If you'd prefer to write [SCSS](https://sass-lang.com/) instead of CSS, simply rename the `style.css` file to `style.scss` within a playground, and the code will be transparently compiled for you as you write it.
+If you'd like to always use SCSS, then set the `GistPad > Playground: Stylesheet Language` setting to `scss`, and all new playgrounds will include an `style.scss` file by default.

+### Pug

+If you'd prefer to write [Pug](https://pugjs.org/api/getting-started.html) instead of HTML, simply rename the `index.html` file to `index.pug` within a playground, and the code will be transparently compiled for you as you write it.
+If you'd like to always use SCSS, then set the `GistPad > Playground: Markup Language` setting to `pug`, and all new playgrounds will include an `index.pug` file by default.

 ### React